 The outcome that Congress supports and on which we are focused should be 'a high performing board' which is in part based on consistent involvement of high calibre directors, providing complementary skill sets, operating in an informed and collegiate manner.
 This requires a longer period of tenure than presently occurs.

-The ballot open the first week of September and was open for 28 days.
+The ballot opened the first week of September and ran for 28 days.
 Members were emailed an invitation to vote, a detailed FAQ pack and directed to a voting link which appeared on the Engineers Australia website throughout September.